Runtime Enforcement of Programmable Logic Controllers: Monitor synthesis

 \section{Monitor synthesis}

-In this section, we provide an algorithm to synthesise monitors from regular properties whose events are contained in (the set of events associated to) a fixed set $ \PSet$ of observable actions.
+In this section, we provide an algorithm to synthesise monitors from regular properties whose events are contained in (the set of events associated to) a fixed set $ \PSet$ of observable controller actions.
 More precisely, given a global property $e \in \PropG$ the algorithm returns an edit automaton $\synthES{\! e \!}{}^{\PSet} \in \mathbbm{Edit}$ that is capable to enforce the property $e$ during the execution of a generic controller whose possible actions are confined to those in $\PSet$.
-The synthesis algorithm is defined in Table~\ref{tab:synthesis-logic} by induction on the structure of the global/local property given in input; as we distinguish global properties from local ones, we define our algorithm in two steps.
+The synthesis algorithm is defined in Table~\ref{tab:synthesis-logic} by induction on the structure of the global/local property given in input; as we distinguish global properties from local ones, we define our algorithm in two steps. { \begin{remark} We recall that, according to the operational semantics defined in Table~\ref{tab:sem-ctrl}, all controller actions $\alpha$ are observable and they basically coincide with the set $ \Events$ used to build up the enforcing properties defined in Section~\ref{sec:logics}.
+As a consequence, we will synthesise enforcing monitors that may observe any action of the controller under scrutiny and may act consequently. \end{remark} }